tldr-pages/tldr/pages/linux/aura.md

 `aura -C {{package_name}}`

-- Remove both an installed package and its dependencies:
+- Remove a package and its dependencies:

 `aura -Rs {{package_name}}`